Neutron Activation Calculator - HELP

 - (n,t) - fast neutron capture results in release of a triton

 - In the Reverse mode, the names of up to 5 activation and/or decay products can be entered in the Nuclide Input table.
 All possible origin nuclides are determined which may result in the listed activation and decay products.
-In this mode, no masses are calculated; however, calculated origin nuclides of interest can be entered in the Forward mode to perform mass calculations.

 The cross section database contains the thermal neutron activation cross sections of 597 nuclides.